-- 4.13 Before deciding to accept a proposal for a new output, the Committee shall carry out an assessment of the proposal against the following criteria: - .1 Is the subject addressed by the proposal considered to be within the scope of IMO objectives and the Strategic Plan for the Organization? - .2 Does the proposal contribute to the high-level actions established in the High-level Action Plan? - .3 Does the proposal involve the exercise of functions conferred upon the Committee by or under any international convention or related instrument? - .4 Has a need for the output been justified and documented? - .5 Has an analysis been provided that justifies and documents the practicality, feasibility and proportionality of the proposed output? - .6 Has the analysis of the issue sufficiently addressed the cost to the maritime industry as well as the relevant legislative and administrative burdens?2 - .7 Are the benefits (e.g. enhanced facilitation of maritime traffic) that are expected to be derived from the inclusion of the proposed output clearly stated? - .8 Do adequate industry standards exist or are they being developed? - .9 Has the proposed output been properly specified in SMART terms (specific, measurable, achievable, realistic, time-bound)? - .10 Does the completed checklist contained in annex 6 of this document demonstrate that the human element has been sufficiently addressed? - .11 If inclusion of the output in the current biennium is proposed, is this action properly justified? - .12 Would a decision to reject the proposal pose an unreasonable risk to the Organization's overall objectives? - 4.14 Nothing in this document shall prohibit the Committee from taking immediate action on urgent matters if the risk of not acting will adversely affect the Organization's ability to meet its purposes.
+- 4.13 Before deciding to accept a proposal for a new output, the Committee shall carry out an assessment of the proposal against the following criteria: - .1 Is the subject addressed by the proposal considered to be within the scope of the mission of IMO? - .2 Does the proposal involve the exercise of functions conferred upon the Committee by or under any international convention or related instrument? - .3 Has a need for the output been justified and documented? - .4 Has an analysis been provided that justifies and documents the practicality, feasibility and proportionality of the proposed output?

+- .5 Has the analysis of the issue sufficiently addressed both the cost to the maritime industry and the relevant legislative and administrative burdens?2 - Are the benefits (e.g. enhanced facilitation of maritime traffic) that are expected to be derived from the inclusion of the proposed output clearly stated? - .7 Do adequate industry standards exist or are they being developed? - .8 Has the proposed output been properly specified in SMART terms (specific, measurable, achievable, realistic, time-bound)? - .9 Does the completed checklist contained in annex 6 of this document demonstrate that the human element has been sufficiently addressed? - .10 If inclusion of the output in the current biennium is proposed, is this action properly justified? - .11 Would a decision to reject or postpone the commencement of the work in relation to the proposal pose an unreasonable risk to the Organization's overall mission? - 4.14 Nothing in this document shall prohibit the Committee from taking immediate action on urgent matters if the risk of not acting will adversely affect the Organization's ability to meet its purposes.